 According to the CDC, you must take PrEP on a daily basis in order for it to be effective.
 The medications in PrEP prevent HIV from spreading within the body; however, if you do not take PrEP daily there may not be enough medication in your bloodstream to work properly.

 Truvada, the brand name for PrEP, contains two active medications: tenofovir and emtricitabine.
 These medications temporarily occupy the body‚s T cells, which are part of the adaptive immune system.
-HIV attacks human T cells, so if there is enough PrEP in the body at time of infection, the spread of HIV can be stopped from establishing a permanent infection.
+HIV attacks human T cells, so if there is enough PrEP in the body at the time of infection, the spread of HIV can be stopped from establishing a permanent infection.

 How much is PrEP?
 Why is PrEP so expensive?